JanKava/subnet_portal/README.md

 This is to showcase how I code.

+## Note
+This is still work in progress as I am still learning new stuff and best practices.

 ## Contact
 Anyone interested in contacting me please get in touch with me on kava.jan@gmail.com